-Rep. Gonzalez-Colon Will Introduce a New Puerto Rico Status Act - Puerto Rico Report
+Rep. Gonzalez-Colon Will Introduce a New Puerto Rico Status Act - PUERTO RICO REPORT

 Rep. Nydia Velazquez (D-NY) introduced a bill in 2020 calling for a status convention to explore political status options for Puerto Rico.
 Gonzelz-Colon had previously introduced a statehood admission bill.
 The two, along with Reps.
 Darren Soto (D-FL), Steny Hoyer (D-MD), Alexandria Ocasio-Cortez, and others, worked to harmonize the two bills and create the Puerto Rico Status Act as a bipartisan alternative.

-Every Democrat in the House voted in favor of the status bill, but a number of Republicans voiced objections.
+Every Democrat in the House voted in favor of the status bill, as did 16 Republicans.
 The process of the bill, and specifically the lack of public hearings in Washington after the bill was finalized, came under fire from some Republicans during the debate on the floor.

-Hearings on the specific proposal had been held in Puerto Rico.
 There was also a hearing before the House Natural Resources Committee on the two bills that provided the basis for the compromise bill.
 There were no public hearings held in Washington on the compromise bill itself.

 Back to the Natural Resources Committee